November 26

 • Transparency: Processes, responsibilities and quality assurance are clearly regulated.

-• Risk reduction: Errors, delays and safety incidents are minimised through structured processes.
+• Risk reduction: Errors, delays, and security incidents are minimized through structured processes.

-ISO certification often gives translation service providers access to lucrative projects, especially in the case of tenders and framework agreements - many large companies only accept certified providers.
+Especially in tenders and framework agreements, ISO certification often gives translation service providers access to lucrative projects in the first place – many large companies only accept certified providers.

-Several agencies with similar prices and references often stand side by side in a bidding round.
-A valid ISO certification can be the decisive differentiating feature be.
+n a tender process, multiple agencies with similar prices and references often compete side by side.
+A valid ISO certification can be the decisive differentiating factor here.

 Advantages in the sales process:

-• Clear differentiation from „low-cost providers“ without standardised quality assurance
+• Clear differentiation from “low-cost providers” without standardized quality assurance

-• Greater trust for new customers who do not have many years of experience with you
+• Stronger trust among new clients who have no long-term experience with you

-• Proven quality instead of mere self-statements („we work to a high standard“)
+• Proven quality instead of mere self-claims (“we work with high quality”)

-ISO certification is not just marketing - it also improves the Internal organisation of your company.
+ISO certification is not just marketing – it also improves the internal organization of your company.
 ISO 17100 requires, among other things:

 • Defined roles (translator, reviser, project manager)